ajbtech/EQ-XP-Calculator/README.md

 # EQ-XP-Calculator
 This app helps you understand how many mobs you need to defeat per level and accounts for XP in groups.

+## Disclaimer
+Over the course of its life, Everquest has changed modifiers, hell levels, ZEM and xp to level.
+There are also several places where hard sources of truth do not exist, so assumptions must be made.
+As a result, any calculator will be wrong.
+This calculator optimizes for the Project 1999 server, but should generally be applicable to TLPs during the classic era.
+Treat all results as approximate.
+Feel free to provide feedback and corrections to Gorrek at ajbtechinfo@gmail.com

 ## How experience works in Project 1999

 EverQuest experience on Project 1999 (P99) is a chain of multipliers, not a